 - Allison Eckhart: Throughout the article, Allison Eckhart is continually referred to as Allison Eckhart.

-- Former library SCP-2602, which used to be a library, compels anyone talking or writing about it repeatedly claim it was formerly a library, and also to dismiss any further anomalies within it as being entirely typical and expected for former libraries and not worth investigating.
+- Former library SCP-2602, which used to be a library, compels anyone talking or writing about it to repeatedly point out it was formerly a library, and also to dismiss any further anomalies within it as being entirely typical and expected for former libraries and not worth investigating.
 Furthermore, it used to be a library.